clam365/a3-ChrisLam/README.md

 Some challenges I faced was definitely the login functionality with cookies.
 I have never done that on my own, and it was a lot more diificult to get everything wrapped around the middleware for the first time.
 However, I did it!

 ## Technical Achievements
-- **Tech Achievement 1**: Deployed on Vercel instead of Glitch
+- **Tech Achievement 1**: Deployed on Render instead of Glitch

-I hosted my website on Vercel instead of Glitch.
-I have used Vercel multiple times for my Next.js projects, as it is so easy to use as a power/intermediate user.
-This is because you can connect your GitHub to it, you select your project, and boom host after putting in any other data such as .env.
-It is better because it actually stays awake AND if you ever push to main, Vercel will see that and update the changes on the actual deployment website!
+I hosted this app on Render instead of Glitch.
+This was my first time using it, and it was a great experience.
+I just had to connect to GitHub, get the repo, then put in my API_KEY, BOOM DEPLOY.
+The reason I chose this over glitch is because I just found out Glitch is super old, and it does not support the newer versions of Node, MongoDB, and Express.
+I know in the assignment there were steps but it was impossible bc the errors were in the node modules and it was not worth destroying my project over.
+Render handles everything better than Glitch, AND is more modern for this type of work, where it neeeds and Express backend.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: Describing CRAP Principles